MaciejGarncarski/github-actions-widget/README.md

 # GitHub Actions Widget

-An widget to display GitHub Actions in one place.
+A widget app to display GitHub Actions in one place.

 I built this app, because GitHub is so slow that I could not stand it.

 ![Screenshot](https://raw.githubusercontent.com/MaciejGarncarski/github-actions-widget/refs/heads/main/.github/screenshots/main.png)